LGLBavaria/JRES_linefit_qNMR/README.md

 2.  **Import JRES spectrum**

-    1. In cases where referencing to the internal standard signal is not necessary, spectral data can be imported using the `readBruker()` function from the *mrbin* R package.
-For both workflows, the relevant spectral data are stored in the output list under `...$currentSpectrum`.
+    1. In cases where referencing to the internal standard signal is not necessary, spectral data can be imported using the `readBruker()` function from the R package *mrbin*.
+For both workflows, the relevant spectral data is stored in the output list under `...$currentSpectrum`.

     2. For the use of `JRES_import()`, first check the intensity of the background noise in the evaluated region using TopSpin® or similar software.
 This step is important, as different spectrometers and customized pulse programs can result in varying intensity scales.
 Define `IntenseLimit` as at least two to three times the maximum observed noise intensity.